The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Description

-Number of retry payment.
+Number of payment retries.

 Should be provided for the subscription workflow.